Brexit putting Europe's UK friendship to the test - ECB's Villeroy

 “We are indeed going through a difficult period which puts the friendship between our countries to the test,” Villeroy, who is also governor of the Bank of France, said in London at an event by the French Chamber of Commerce in Great Britain.

-The structure of the European financial system will have to evolve as a result of Brexit, he said in a prepared speech, also emphasising that all banks and companies should prepare to avoid any potential cliff-edge risk.
+The structure of the European financial system will have to evolve as a result of Brexit, he added, also emphasising that all banks and companies should prepare to avoid any potential cliff-edge risk.

-British banks should not get passporting rights to operate in Europe if they do not accept single market rules, and euro clearing activities for “super systemic” institutions must be located in the currency bloc, Villeroy said.
+British banks should not get passporting rights to operate in Europe if they do not accept single market rules, and euro clearing activities - 70 percent of which are currently conducted in London - must be located in the currency bloc, Villeroy said.

 Paris has “obvious advantages” as a financial centre, he added, saying he was “proud and happy” the French capital had on Monday won the right to host the European Banking Authority after it vacates London.

+French president Macron’s push to reform the labour market and reduce taxes would have a “significant” impact on growth and employment, the central banker said.

-The euro area recovery is robust and broad-based across countries and sectors, Villeroy added, saying the ECB’s accommodative monetary policy has helped spur growth.
+The euro area recovery is robust and broad-based across countries and sectors, he added, saying the ECB’s accommodative monetary policy has helped spur growth.

-Euro zone forward-looking economic sentiment data beat all forecasts on Thursday, cementing a more optimistic outlook for businesses in the bloc.

-The ECB has not yet reached its inflation goal, and it must maintain an ample degree of stimulus, he said, adding however that inflation was at a much better level than 18 months ago.

 The most pronounced risks to the global economy came from shifts towards “unilateral deregulation” and protectionism, in particular from the U.S. since the election of President Trump, Villeroy said.